Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

     *   HA VPN gateway to peer VPN devices:
     *   An HA VPN gateway to an Amazon Web Services (AWS) virtual private gateway
     *   Two HA VPN gateways connected to each other
+    *   dynamic routing only (bgp through Cloud Router)
+    *   Two external IPs for two interfaces

 ### Cloud Router (to use dynamyc routes and BGP)
 Cloud Router can manage routes for a Cloud VPN tunnel using Border Gateway Protocol, or BGP.
 This routing method allows for routes to be updated and exchanged without changing the tunnel configuration.
 To set up BGP, an additional IP address has to be **assigned to each end of the VPN tunnel**.
 These addresses are not part of IP address space of either network and are used exclusively **for establishing a BGP session**.

 ## Cloud Interconnect and Peering
-Useful to connect your network infrastructure to Google’s network.
+Useful to connect your network infrastructure to Google’s network physically.

+-   The traffic is not encrypted
 -   Dedicated connections provide a **direct** connection to Google’s network
 -   Shared connections provide a connection to Google’s network **through a partner**.
 -   Layer 2 connections use a VLAN that pipes **directly into your GCP environment**, providing connectivity to internal IP addresses in the RFC 1918 address space.